sivabalansm/increment/README.md

 make
 ```

-Test if the the build was successful
+After build, test if the the build was successful
 ```
 ./bin/inc --help
 ```